BillyDM/awesome-audio-dsp/README.md

 - [`DAFx`] - An archive of scientific papers and presentations given during an annual DSP research conference.
 - [`katjaas`] - Neat visual explanations of DSP mathematics and techniques.
 - [`Jatin Chowdhury`] - An active blog that explores cutting-edge DSP techniques.
+- [`The Design of the Roland Juno oscillators`] - A beautiful and simple explanation on the oscillators of this classic synth.

 ## Open Source Plugins & Software
 Reading the source code of real-world projects can give valueable insight into different techniques and solutions people have come up with over the years.